Cars24

 Electronic stability control is a system that goes hand-in-hand with traction control, but the two can not be equated as the same thing.
 Traction control is an automated system that reduces the vehicle’s power to specific wheels when wheel slip is noticed.

 A good example of this is when a vehicle is on a low-grip surface (like one covered with snow or ice) and the driver accelerates hard.
 When this occurs, the traction control light flashes on the instrument cluster as the amount of power being sent to each wheel is drastically reduced.
+The traction control system works opposite to what an Anti-lock Braking System (ABS) does in a car as the latter tries to gain traction by reducing the braking force on the slipping tyres.
 Just like electronic stability control systems, the intention of traction control systems is to avoid spinning out and crashing.

 Difference between traction control and electronic stability control